Republicans battle over taxes in Kansas, other states

-(Reuters) - Legislation to raise taxes in Republican-controlled Kansas to help balance the budget was defeated on Wednesday after the state Senate failed to override the governor's veto.
+Feb 22 (Reuters) - The Kansas House on Wednesday overrode Republican Governor Sam Brownback's veto of a bipartisan bill aimed at filling holes in the state's leaky budget by rolling back tax cuts he had championed.

-The Senate's 24-16 vote to override, which fell short of a two-thirds majority requirement, came just hours after the House overrode the veto.
-The measure would have increased individual income tax rates and ended a business tax exemption to raise an additional $590 million in fiscal 2018, which begins on July 1.
+The 85-40 vote came just two hours after the governor's action on the measure, which would raise individual income tax rates and end a business tax exemption to raise an additional $590 million in fiscal 2018, which begins on July 1.
+The Senate must still vote on an override.

 Kansas is not the only state with Republicans controlling both the governor's office and legislature to have skirmishes over taxes.